 The startup community isn’t all about success stories, fancy offices and a room full of PlayStation 4 with 4k TV’s, and ping pong tables.
 Not that all of them reach a happy ending with an Initial public offering where the founders celebrate it with their kids and family.

-Almost 90% of all tech-centric startups fail, according to Harvard business school, to help you visualize that, it’s 900 failures out of 1000 businesses.
+Almost 90% of all tech-centric startups fail, according to Harvard business school.

 But to keep things exciting and straightforward, here are the top 10 startup failures that occurred in 2019.